-Think about clothes that you will need for the daytime and at night.
-It can be very warm in hospital, sometimes warm enough to wear a T-shirt in winter!
+First of all, work out what clothes you'll need – something for the daytime and the night.
+Remember, it can be very warm in hospital, sometimes warm enough to wear a T-shirt in winter!

 Staying in touch